ShinobuAmasaki/forgex-cli/README.md

 This package provides a command line tool which named `forgex-cli` for interacting with [Forgex—Fortran Regular Expression](https://github.com/ShinobuAmasaki/forgex).
 The `forgex-cli` command was originally part of Forgex package, but was moved to this separate repository starting with Forgex version 3.5.
+This command uses Forgex engine to provide the information needed for testing, debugging, and benchmarking.

+## Operation Check

+Operation of this command has been confirmed with the following compilers:

+- GNU Fortran (`gfortran`) v13.2.1
+- Intel Fortran Compiler (`ifx`) 2024.0.0 20231017

+It is assumed that you will use the Fortran Package Manager(`fpm`).

 ## Installation